The 7 Best Kicking Games for P.E.

 Reverse Hungry Hippo Soccer: Teams then dribble back all the balls they “ate” the previous round.
 The first team to get rid of all their balls takes first place, and so on.

-• As many balls as possible of any size desired
+Equipment: As many balls as possible of any size desired, four hula hoops, cones to mark the center circle

 Game 7: Soccer Tennis Timer Match

 Don't have a tennis ball?
 No worries!
-Soccer tennis timer match is a great way to teach ball control and a great PE game for enhancing kicking skills in general!
+Soccer Tennis Timer Match is a great way to teach ball control and a great PE game for enhancing kicking skills in general!

 How to Play: Split your class in half, and place a divider net across mid-court.
 Start a 2-3 minute timer.
 Students must kick the inflatable balls across the divider net - the goal is to have as few balls on your side of the net when the timer goes off.
+Infinets can be used as a divider net by connecting 3 panels together horizontally.

 Original Soccer Tennis: Teams play as above but with a limited number of touches and only one ball.
 If they don't get the ball back over the net in the allotted number of kicks then the opposing team gets a point.
 Serving works by having a student in a back corner drop-kick the ball to the opposing team.